 Avoid using headset mics or mics that dangle on a cord except as a last resort.
 The built-in mics in most laptops usually work fine.

-If you’re on a Mac go to Finder -> Applications and find the QuickTime Player.
+Go to Finder -> Applications and find the QuickTime Player.
 Open it, then select File -> New Audio Recording.
 Press the red button to start recording.
+QuickTime doesn’t start recording until you hit the red button.
 Once you start recording the red Record button will change to a black Stop button.
 Hit Stop to stop recording, then go to File -> Save to save the recording as an M4A file.

 If you’re on a PC there’s a free audio recording program called Audacity that you can download from https://sourceforge.net/projects/audacity/.
 Download the program, open it, then press the red Record button to start recording.
 Press the yellow Stop button to stop recording.
 Go to File -> Export and select the option to export the recording as a WAV file.

-The resulting audio files are quite large, so we typically share them using Dropbox or Google Drive.
+Don’t send me your audio file as an email attachment.
+Audio files are much too large for that, which is why we usually share them using Dropbox or Google Drive.
 (Both require you to create an account, but most people have either a Dropbox account or a Google account, which is the same as Gmail.)

 To share a file using Google Drive go to google.com and click on the Tic-Tac-Toe board in the upper right hand corner of the screen.
 Click on the multicolor triangle that says Drive.
 Click New, then File Upload.
 Select the audio file and click Open to upload it.
 Click Recent.
 Find the file and double-click on it.
 Click the three vertical dots in the upper right hand corner of the screen, and select Share.
 Type in my email address — “email@example.com” — and click Send.